RTradeLtd/TxPB/doc/GETTING_STARTED.md

   · <a href="#logging"><strong>Logging</strong></a>
 </p>

+## Installation And License Registration

+To install TemporalX, all you have to do is take the binary that you download and place it in a location that you can execute commands from.
+Typically this is somewhere in the `$PATH` variable but you'll want to consult the manual for your specific operating system.
+We recommend that you name the executable `tex-cli`.

+Before you can use TemporalX, you need to register a license key.
+When purchasing TemporalX you'll be given a unique identifier called a UUID.
+To register TemporalX you need to set the identifier under the environment variable `TEMPORAL_UUID`.
+For example, if your UUID is 1, you would want to set `TEMPORAL_UUID=1`.
+After this run the command `tex-cli` and you'll go through the registration process automatically.

+You only need to register TemporalX the first time you run it on a machine.
+Each license is restricted to the machine it is registered on, and during the license registration process, both the license key and uuid get saved to the `.temporalx` of your home directory.

 ## Comand Overview

 The command line client is called `tex-cli`, and invoking the command without any arguments, or with the `--help`/`-h` flag will display the following information: